knuckleheadsmiff/homebridge-garagedoor-ryobi/README.md

 `https://tti.tiwiconnect.com/api/devices?username=RYOBI_ACCOUNT_EMAIL&password=RYOBI_PASSORD`

 You will get an array of results, if you have only 1 device (like me) the devide id will be **`result[0].varName`** except if result[0].deviceTypeIds[1] == `gda500hub` then use **`result[1].varName`** .

+## Wanted

+If you know how to get the current ryobi garage door state with just an API KEY  then I will change the code to use a KEY, DOORID and DEVICE TYPE which you will need to provide (I'll give instructions.)
+I'd prefer then enhanced security this would have and so would you!

 ## Kudos